-Croatia is rated as the 18th most popular tourist destination in the world – and it’s definitely one of our favourites!
+Croatia is quickly becoming one of the top tourist destinations in the world – and it’s definitely one of our favourites!
 This idyllic, historically rich country deserves a spot amongst the top holiday destinations of the world!
 This vibrant, thriving nation, ranks highly among Central European nations in terms of education, health, quality of life and economic dynamism.

 Croatia is bordered by Hungary, Montenegro and Serbia, and surrounded by Slovenia and Bosnia-Herzegovina.
 It’s home to a blend of Eastern and Western European influences, this diversity is reflected through architecture, cuisine, art and literature.
 The Mediterranean influences from Greece and Italy are most recognisable in the coastal regions.